nrfconnect/sdk-nrfxlib/nrf_security/doc/backend_config.rst

 .. note::
    * AES cipher modes are dependent on enabling AES core support according to `AES configuration`_.
-   * The :ref:`nrf_security_backends_cc310` is limited to key sizes of 128 bits.
+   * The :ref:`nrf_security_backends_cc3xx` is limited to key sizes of 128 bits on devices with Arm CryptoCell cc310.
-   * Currently, AES cipher modes CFB, OFB, and XTS are not supported by the Arm CryptoCell cc310 backend.
+   * Currently, AES cipher modes CFB, OFB, and XTS are not supported by the Arm CryptoCell cc3xx backend.
    * XTS will not be available if multiple backends are enabled for AES.
    * If both :ref:`nrf_security_backends_oberon` and :ref:`nrf_security_backends_orig_mbedtls` is enabled, the implementation from nrf_oberon backend will provide support for AES cipher modes.